Ms. Sherrill J. Thayer

 Because of her writing skills, she was appointed associate editor of The Head and Neck Connection, a biennial publication of the University of Wisconsin Department of Surgery, Division of Otolaryngology and Head and Neck Surgery.
 She was responsible for the initial motivation for the development of the role of the acute care nurse practitioner who is trained to work solely in hospitals.
 Eventually, she was named senior nurse practitioner and had supervisory duties over all of the other nurse practitioners, physician assistants and registered nurses.

-Ms. Thayer was active in the Society of Otorhinolaryngology and Head and Neck Nursing, Inc. in 1995-2007 and helped develop it to the point where Wisconsin was the largest state chapter.
+Ms. Thayer was active in the Society of Otorhinolaryngology and Head and Neck Nursing, Inc. from 1995 to 2007 and helped develop it to the point where Wisconsin was the largest state chapter.
 She has always been very active in education and lecturing and has traveled all over the country presenting the Otorhinolaryngology and Head and Neck Review Course to nursing groups and has lectured on other topics related to ENT at both the state and national levels, in her clinic and for the University of Wisconsin School of Nursing.

 Early in 2007, Ms. Thayer began writing a book entitled Practicing for Retirement: Your Life.
 Your Way.
 Right Now.
 In December 2007, she retired from the University of Wisconsin Medical School.
 She is currently working full time on her book, which is scheduled for publication in 2009.